Purpose: To provide guidance to university employees on federal and state laws governing lobbying and political activity

 Covered federal government officials include any member, officer, or employee of Congress or the President, Vice President, officers and employees of the Executive office of the President, and various high-level officials and uniformed officers in the executive branch outlined in the “Plum Book".

 Prior approval from the UNI President or his/her designee is required before any campus employee may initiate contact with covered federal government officials on behalf of the University.
-The President may delegate this responsibility to the Special Assistant to the President for Board and Governmental Relations.
-The following scenarios specifically require advance approval by the President or the Special Assistant for Board and Governmental Relations:
+The President may delegate this responsibility to the Office of Governmental Relations.
+The following scenarios specifically require advance approval by the President or the Office of Governmental Relations:

 Appearances on behalf of the University before federal bodies, including testimony before Congressional Committees or participation in meetings with White House personnel.
 Note: When University employees appear before such bodies as representatives of other agencies, such as professional societies, it is requested that they notify the Office of Governmental Relations prior to the appearance.